-Students perform investigative experiments using the scientific method to explore the concepts of cells, enzymes, water relations, respiration, and photosynthesis.
-They explore the concepts of microevolution and macroevolution using simulations and computer models.
-One three-hour lab per week.
+Students will perform investigative experiments using the scientific method to explore the concepts of cells, enzymes, water relations, respiration, and photosynthesis.
+They will explore the concepts of meiosis, mitosis, genetics, microevolution, and macroevolution using simulations and computer models.
 Offered every fall.